Adaptive Routing

 Example

-cumulus@switch:~$ nv set router adaptive-routing enable on
+cumulus@switch:~$ nv set router adaptive-routing state enabled

 Turns on link utilization.
-The default setting is off.
+The default setting is disabled.
 When link utilization is on, the default link utilization threshold percentage for an adaptive routing interface is 70.
 If you enable the adaptive routing custom-profile, you can change the percentage to a value between 1 and 100.

 Link utilization is off by default; you must enable the global link utilization setting to use the link utilization thresholds set on adaptive routing interfaces.
 You cannot enable or disable link utilization per interface.